jjcc201-2/demo-microsoft-dev-box/README.md

 ### Attaching a Private Catalog

-As mentioned in the optional pre-requisites, if you would like to attach your own private repository of catalog items and you didn't do so already, you will need to create a GitHub Personal Access Token.
+As mentioned in the optional pre-requisites, if you would like to attach your own private repository of tasks and you didn't do so already, you will need to create a GitHub Personal Access Token.

 For detailed instructions on how to set this up, refer to the [Microsoft documentation on configuring catalogs](https://learn.microsoft.com/en-gb/azure/deployment-environments/how-to-configure-catalog?tabs=GitHubRepoPAT#create-a-personal-access-token-in-github).